Elysium-Labs-EU/juno-core/README.md

 For the Roadmap of this project please check [this](https://github.com/Elysium-Labs-EU/juno-core/projects/1) The current focus is to stabilize the app and adding some core mail features, such as forwarding, cc/bcc options.

+⚠️ The current codebase doesn't support tests yet.
+Looking for suggestions and contributions.

 ## Learn More